 - Azure CLI: Azure CLI is used to create and manage Azure resources such as Azure Virtual Machine from the command line or in scripts.
 Azure Cloud Shell is a web-based shell that is preconfigured to simplify using Azure tools.
 With Cloud Shell, you always have the most up-to-date version of the tools available, and you don’t have to install, update, or separately log in.
 To learn more, refer to the official documentation for creating Create an Azure virtual machine with Azure CLI and CloudShell.

 VM Scale Sets help you deploy and manage a set of identical VMs.
-There are two basic ways to configure VMs deployed in a Scale Set:
+There are two basic ways to configure VMs deployed in a VM Scale Set:

 - Use extensions to configure the VM after it is provisioned.

 Let’s take a look at how to create a Virtual Machine Scale Set (VMSS).
-When we are in the Azure Portal, we can search ‘Virtual machine scale set,’ then click ‘Create.’
-Because VMSS is only available in the ARM model, we can only select ‘Resource Manager’ as the deployment model.
+When we are in the Azure Portal, we can click ‘ Create’ then ‘ Compute’, you can find the option VMSS as shown in the following :

 After the deployment, we can see that there are some related resources in the same resource group of the VMSS: We have created a public IP for the load balancer and a virtual network for our VMSS.